bendrucker/creditcards-types/readme.md

 ## co-branded card

 A co-branded card is a retail merchant credit card that is issued in partnership with a specific network processor.
 For eg: [mada](https://www.mada.com.sa/en).
-You can create custom validations for these type of cards and can be included like
+You can create custom Card Types for these cards and can be used like

 ```js
 var types = [ require('creditcards-types/types/mada') ].concat(require('creditcards-types'))